 Externalize strings from generated class files to separate files.
 This method is used to reduce the memory of the static contents for templates.
 We explain this method with a simple example below:

 <cfset year = 1960> <html> <body> <h1>....</h1> ....... .......
 It was popular in the <cfoutput> #year# </cfoutput> ....... <b>....</b> </body> </html>

 Here the Index.cfm file contains a lot of strings (static contents), but there is no functionality.
 The file just gives a cfoutput with year.
-The varible string 'year' is already declared by using in top of the Index.cfm page.
+The variable string 'year' is already declared by using in top of the Index.cfm page.

 Execute the CFMpage in a browser.
 A class file is created in the

 webapps\ROOT\WEB-INF\lucee\cfclasses\directory while the CFM file is executed.
-The run time compiler compiles that file to load the java bytecode and execute it.
+The run time compiler compiles that file to load the Java bytecode and execute it.

 Right click the class file.
 Then see

 Get info.
 For example, in my class file there is 8Kb size on the disk.
 In Lucee the cfm file with its strings was also loaded.
 So a lot of memory could be occupied just by string loading the bytecode.
 To avoid this problem, the Lucee admin has the following solution:

 - Lucee admin --> Language/compiler --> Externalize strings